 - A. Academic instruction shall include, but not be limited to:

-- 1) Specialized equipment;
+- 1) Specialized equipment:

 - 2) Tending procedures;

 - 3) Communication procedures (line pull signals);

 - 4) Diving procedures; and

 - 5) Emergency procedures.

 - B. Practical instruction shall include, but not be limited to two (2) dives demonstrating the following skills:

 - 1) Dressing procedures;

 - 2) Tending procedures; and

 - 3) Emergency procedures.

-- C. Non-divers may be may be trained as tenders and shall participate in the entire training session, minus the actual diving portion, outlined in this section.
+C. Non-divers may be trained as tenders and shall participate in the entire training session, minus the actual diving portion, outlined in this section.

-- 6.9.3 Equipment.